pmirel/cypress-demo/README.md

 # Optional: Create a utilities folder

 You may need a folder to store different things that help you in the process of automating so you may need to create a separate folder.
-In support folder create anothe folder named utilities.
+In support folder create another folder named utilities.
 Here you can store files with routes for the app or helper methods.

 # Connection with Cypress Cloud

+Create an account at https://cloud.cypress.io/signup Create new Project get ProjectID create new Project Record key

+# Set env variables

+ProjectID and RecordKey

 # Github Actions

+Basic setup

+# Set up integration Github with Cloud